bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 ### Configuring the Bonita Runtime

-The example below is for use with the Tomcat and Wildfly bundles.
+The example below is for use with the Tomcat bundle.

 #### Bonita Engine

 Follow the regular installation (see the [Tomcat](tomcat-bundle.md) or the [Wildfly](wildfly-bundle.md) bundle installation page) and use the setup tool to configure Bonita

 #### Bonita Portal

-##### Bonita Portal configuration overview

 * unarchive the bundle
 * configure custom authentication if required, see the [user authentication overview](user-authentication-overview.md)